How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 3. The file is over Amazon's 50MB Send-to-Kindle limit

 Some omnibus volumes blow past Amazon's attachment cap.
 MangaSendr auto-detects this and runs Smart Split to chunk the file into multiple parts ("Vol 1 of 3", "Vol 2 of 3", etc.).
-If smart split is misfiring on a specific source, the 50MB Send-to-Kindle bypass guide explains what's going on and how to nudge it.
+If smart split is misfiring on a specific file, the 50MB Send-to-Kindle bypass guide explains what's going on and how to nudge it.

 Sometimes Amazon takes a few minutes to re-index Personal Documents.
 If the file isn't visible in Library → Downloaded after 5 minutes, sync the device manually (Settings → Sync Your Kindle).
 If it's still missing after a sync, check the delivery history in MangaSendr: a "delivered" status means we got a 200 from Amazon's mail server, so the issue is on Amazon's side, not ours.

 Almost always a wrong-model setting.
-Edit the device in Settings → Kindle Devices, pick the correct model, and resend a single chapter as a test.
+Edit the device in Settings → Kindle Devices, pick the correct model, and resend a single file as a test.
 If the device is a Scribe or Colorsoft, make sure you've selected those specifically rather than generic "Paperwhite".

 FAQ